yugabyte/yugabyte-db/docs/content/index.md

 weight: 1
 ---

-YugaByte is a new open-source, cloud-native database for mission-critical applications that brings together the best of both NewSQL and NoSQL.
+YugaByte is an open-source, cloud-native database for mission-critical applications that brings together the best of both NewSQL and NoSQL.

 - NewSQL databases are a good fit for mission-critical applications given their strongly consistent cores.
 However, these databases are typically limited to single datacenter deployments given the need for a highly reliable network.
 - NoSQL databases are comparably easier to run across multi-datacenters given their ability to scale both reads and writes linearly.
 However, these databases are incredibly difficult to develop and reason about given the loose guarantees of eventually consistent data replication.